Qaleh-ye Rostam, Lorestan

-Qaleh-ye Rostam (قلعه رستم, also Romanized as Qal‘eh-ye Rostam and Qal‘eh Rostam) is a village in Silakhor-e Sharqi Rural District, in the Central District of Azna County, Lorestan Province, Iran.
-At the 2006 census, its population was 658, in 130 families.
+Qaleh-ye Rostam (قلعه رستم) (Note: Also romanized as Qal‘eh Rostam and Qal‘eh-ye Rostam) is a village in Silakhor-e Sharqi Rural District of the Central District in Azna County, Lorestan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 658 in 130 households.
+The following census in 2011 counted 691 people in 169 households.
+The 2016 census measured the population of the village as 588 people in 146 households.